Employee Benefit Plans

 May 31, 2022

 |Employee Benefit Plans||

 The Plan is 100% participant directed.
 Plan participants can fully diversify their portfolios by choosing from any or all investment fund choices in the Plan.
-Transfers in and out of investment funds, including the Paychex, Inc. Employee Stock Ownership Plan Stock Fund, are not restricted, with the exception of certain restricted trading periods for individuals designated as insiders as specified in the Company’s Insider Trading Policy.
-The Company match contribution, when in effect, follows the same fund elections as the employee compensation deferrals.
+Transfers in and out of investment funds, including the Paychex, Inc. Employee Stock Ownership Plan Stock Fund, are not restricted, except for certain restricted trading periods for individuals designated as insiders as specified in the Company’s Insider Trading Policy.
+The Company matching contribution, when in effect, follows the same fund elections as the employee compensation deferrals.

 The entire disclosure of an entity's employee compensation and benefit plans, excluding share-based compensation and including, but not limited to, postemployment and postretirement benefit plans, defined benefit pension plans, defined contribution plans, non-qualified and supplemental benefit plans, deferred compensation, life insurance, severance, health care, unemployment and other benefit plans.